What is Prostate Cancer?

 Anatomy of the male pelvis, genitals, and urinary tract

-The prostate is a glandular organ of the male reproductive system.
+The prostate is a glandular organ, which a part of the male reproductive system.
 It is often described as the same size of a walnut, normally about 3 cm long (slightly more than 1 inch); it weighs about 30 g (1 ounce) and is located at the neck of the bladder and in front of the rectum.

-In prostate cancer, normal cells undergo a transformation in which they not only grow and multiply without normal controls, but they also differentiate and can invade adjacent tissues.
-Tumors overwhelm surrounding tissues by invading their space and taking vital oxygen and nutrients.
+In prostate cancer, normal cells undergo a transformation in which they not only grow and multiply without normal controls, but they also change in their microscopic appearance and can invade adjacent tissues.
+Prostate cancer cells form into malignant tumors or masses, which then overwhelm surrounding tissues by invading their space and taking vital oxygen and nutrients.

 Prostate cancer has seemed to increase in frequency, due in part to the widespread availability of serum prostate specific antigen (PSA) testing.
 However, the death rate from this disease has shown a steady decline, and currently more than 2 million men in the U.S. are still alive after being diagnosed with prostate cancer at some point in their lives.

 The estimated lifetime risk of being diagnosed with the disease is 17.6% for Caucasians and 20.6% for African Americans.
 The lifetime risk of death from prostate cancer similarly is 2.8% and 4.7%, respectively.
 Because of these numbers, prostate cancer is likely to impact the lives of a significant proportion of men that are alive today.